 For best remuneration apply to gigs that pay hourly where you can make up to $50 per hour.

-There are a few different options available for those who want to proofread and get paid.
+There are a few different options available for those who want to get paid to proofread.

 - One option is to sign up with a professional proofreading service.